-Liability in a Rear-ending Accident Depends on Your State Laws
+Liability in a Rear-End Collision Depends on Your State Laws

-In an at-fault state, anyone can sue anyone.
+In an at-fault state, multiple lawsuits could be possible.
 A driver injured in a car accident can sue their own insurance company, the other driver, or even both.

 In a no-fault state, all drivers are required to carry insurance.
 When they get into an accident, damages can then be recovered from their own insurance policies instead of the other driver.
-Regardless of who caused the accident, each individual involved in the rear-end collision that occurred in that state files a claim with their own insurance company.
+Regardless of who caused the accident, each individual files a claim with their own insurance company.

 Economic and Non-economic Damages